offen/docker-volume-backup/README.md

 # NOTIFICATION_URLS=smtp://username:password@host:587/?fromAddress=sender@example.com&toAddresses=recipient@example.com

+# By default, notifications will only be sent out when a backup run fails.
+# To receive notifications for every run, set `NOTIFICATION_LEVEL` to `always`

+# NOTIFICATION_LEVEL="always"

-########### EMAIL NOTIFICATIONS ON FAILED BACKUP RUNS
+########### EMAIL NOTIFICATIONS

 # ************************************************************************
 # Providing notification configuration like this has been deprecated
 # and will be removed in the next major version.
-Please use NOTIFICATION_ULRS
+Please use NOTIFICATION_URLS
 # as documented above instead.
 # ************************************************************************

-# In case SMTP credentials are provided, notification emails can be sent out on
+# In case SMTP credentials are provided, notification emails can be sent out when
-# failed backup runs.
+# a backup run finished.
 These emails will contain the start time, the error
-# message and all log output prior to the failure.
+# message on failure and all prior log output.

 # The recipient(s) of the notification.
 Supply a comma separated list
 # of adresses if you want to notify multiple recipients.
 If this is